the-turing-way/the-turing-way/ways_of_working.md

 You can reach out to all members by tagging them on GitHub issues or Pull Requests or on [Slack](https://join.slack.com/t/theturingway/shared_invite/zt-fn608gvb-h_ZSpoA29cCdUwR~TIqpBw).

-You can reach the PI and Co-I of the project through their preferred way of communication:
+You can reach the lead investigators of the project through their preferred way of communication:
 - You can mention Malvika Sharan (@malvikasharan) and Kirstie Whitaker (@KirstieJane) on a Github issue or pull request, or tag in Slack.

 In addition, you can reach _The Turing Way_ by email (managed by the community manager): theturingway@gmail.com.